svinukonda-vm/lab-lc-helloworld/workshop/content/exercises/01-sample-content.md

 ```execute
 cat /home/eduk8s/creds-tkg
 ```
-Copy and paste the values in
+Copy and paste the values in Installer page opened in browser

 ### Fill Iaas provider details as shown in creds-tkg file: